SlivkinArtem/SlivkinArtem/README.md

 ### Hello there 👋

 ### Introduction🤗
-My name is Slivkin Artem, I'm a third year student of ITMO university enrolled in the program "Software Engineering" from Saint-Petersburg, Russia.
+My name is Slivkin Artem, I'm a fourth year student of ITMO university enrolled in the program "Software Engineering" from Saint-Petersburg, Russia.

 ### Studies📚
 - 👶First year: